DWNWND/SemesterProject2_TheaOland/README.md

 ### Technical restrictions

-The application must follow the following technical restrictions:
+The following technical restrictions had to be applied:

 - Must use an approved CSS Framework
 - Must be hosted on an approved Static Host